Breast Reduction Dallas, Texas

 There are several factors to consider that will impact the final result and size, including:

 - How much fat, skin and tissue you want to remove

 - The type of breast reduction procedure

 - Your initial breast size

-Your breasts are likely to be sore after surgery and painkillers can be prescribed.
-After the surgery, your breasts will be wrapped in bandages and you will need to wear a compression bra for around the first 4 weeks.
+Many patients will find their breasts sore after surgery, and pain medication can be prescribed.
+After the surgery, your breasts will be wrapped in bandages, and you will need to wear a compression bra for around the first four weeks.
 Additionally, wearing a sports bra after this period is often recommended since it will be more comfortable.

 Dr. Liland will give you specific instructions regarding compression bras, follow-up appointments, and when you can return to various activities.

-Schedule a Consultation
+Schedule A Consultation

 Dr. Liland is a board-certified plastic surgeon.
 He has years of experience in cosmetic surgery and can provide a full range of procedures.

-If you want to take the next step and learn more about your options, contact us online or call us.
+If you want to take the next step and learn more about your options for a breast reduction in Dallas, contact us online or call us.
 Dr. Liland will help you determine whether treatment is right for you and, if so, which solution best suits your needs.